BuGlessRB/remixml/README.md

 - `Remixml.set_log_callback(callback)`<br />
   If not set, it defaults to `console.error()`.
 This callback function is used to log remixml runtime errors.
+- `Remixml.abstract2dom(abstract, node?)`<br />
+  Converts a DOM `abstract` into DOM nodes.
+If the optional `node` argument is specified, it replaces the children of `node` with the content described in DOM `abstract`.
+Returns `node` if specified, or the new nodes.
+This API-function is only available from this module if one of the optional `remixml-*dom` modules has been loaded.

 #### Reserved object variables